Nextiva / Blog / VoIP

 Poor call routing can lead to long wait times, starting customer interactions on a negative note.

 Solution: Use data analytics to identify and address bottlenecks in your call flow.
-Implement callback options (like Q-for-Me) to respect customer time and reduce frustration during peak periods.
+Implement callback options like Q-for-Me (shorthand for “queue for me”) to respect customer time and reduce frustration during peak periods.

 5. Continuous improvement